 Will calling the IRS give me additional information or speed my refund?

-Is the estimated date my tax preparer, tax software, or “Where’s My Refund” provided a guarantee of when I’ll get my refund?
+Is the estimated date my tax preparer, tax software, or “Where’s My Refund?” provided a guarantee of when I’ll get my refund?

 Unfortunately, we can’t guarantee the date when a taxpayer will get his or her refund.
-While we can provide an estimate, this is a “best-case scenario” where the tax return doesn’t require any additional review or corrections.We work hard to issue refunds as quickly as possible.
+While we can estimate, this is a “best-case scenario” where the tax return doesn’t require any additional review or corrections.We work hard to issue refunds as quickly as possible.
 However, you shouldn’t make major financial decisions based on the estimated issue date of a tax refund.

 Can I direct part of my refund into my tax professional’s checking or savings account to pay my tax preparation fee?